 Tips For The Perfect Dish

-- I purchased fresh egg noodles at my local Asian market that were labeled as Shanghai noodles and they came from the refrigerated section.
+• I purchased fresh egg noodles at my local Asian market that were labeled as Shanghai noodles and they came from the refrigerated section.
 If you can find noodles that are labeled lo mein noodles, those will also work.
 Any fresh, long noodle should be ok.
-In a pinch, you can also use spaghetti or fresh yakisoba noodles which can be found in the produce section of most grocery stores.
+In a pinch, you can also use spaghetti or fresh yakisoba noodles which you can find in the produce section of most grocery stores.
 You could even use ramen noodles if you can’t find anything else that’s suitable!

-- Look for medium to large sized shrimp for this recipe; I typically use 31 to 40 count or 41 to 50 count.
-If your shrimp are frozen, thaw them before you proceed with the cooking process.
+• Look for medium to large sized shrimp for this recipe; I typically use 31 to 40 count or 41 to 50 count.
+If you have frozen shrimp, thaw them before you proceed with the cooking process.

-- This dish will stay fresh in the refrigerator for up to 2 days.
+• This shrimp lo mein will stay fresh in the refrigerator for up to 2 days.
 You can reheat leftovers on the stove top over low heat or in the microwave.
 Store leftovers in an airtight container in the refrigerator.

 Quick Tip